glowbuzzer/awtube-demo/README.md

 # AutomationWare AwTube glowbuzzer Demo

-This project shows some of the features of the glowbuzzer tools applied to the AutomationWare AwTube robot.
+This project shows some of the features of the glowbuzzer toolkit applied to the AutomationWare AwTube robot.

 You may be seeing this project running on codesandbox.com, or you may be running it locally.